vany0114/EF.DbContextFactory/README.md

 ```

 ### StructureMap 4.1.0.361 Asp.Net Mvc and Web Api or WebApi.StructureMap
 If you are using StructureMap >= `4.1.0.361` as DI container or or WebApi.StructureMap for Web Api projects you must install [EF.DbContextFactory.StructureMap.WebApi](https://www.nuget.org/packages/EF.DbContextFactory.StructureMap.WebApi/) nuget package.
-After that, you are able to access to the extension method from the `Registry` object from StructureMap.
-(In my opinion this StructureMap version is is cleaner)
+After that, you are able to access the extension method from the `Registry` object from StructureMap.
+(In my opinion this StructureMap version is cleaner)

 ```cs
 using EF.DbContextFactory.StructureMap.WebApi.Extensions;